Constructor-io/constructorio-ui-autocomplete/README.md

 - 🔌 Easy Integration – Quickly integrate with your app as a plug-and-play React component
 - ⚡ Lightweight & Fast – Tiny bundle size, optimized for speed
-- 🎨 Customizable UI – With minmal styles, and supports for custom markup
+- 🎨 Customizable UI – With minimal styles, and supports for custom markup
-- ⌨️ Keyboard Navigation – Fully supports accessible keyboard naviagation
+- ⌨️ Keyboard Navigation – Fully supports accessible keyboard navigation
 - ♿ Accessible (a11y) – Built-in ARIA support for screen readers
 - 🛡 Written in TypeScript with type safety